TheLudd/fibble/readme.md

 ## api

-There are two functions exported from tribble:
+There are two functions exported from fibble:

 - `replace(path, replacement)` - Replaces the module at `path` with the replacement.